bruvellu/cephalic-furrow/3-text/furrow.md

 - We suggest the underlying mechanism is buckling morphogenesis -->

-Our experiments reveal that neither the mitotic domains nor the germ band alone are sufficient to drive ectopic folding in cephalic furrow mutants.
-But when the two events happen concomitantly, they invariably drive tissue buckling at the head--trunk boundary.
-Our data suggest the buckling is associated with the mechanical stresses generated by the mitotic domains and germ band extension.
-While the germ band makes a global compressive stress, the mitotic domains make local stresses and possibly force imbalance in the epithelium due to the shortening of dividing cells.
-In addition, the events generate tissue flow and shear stress that converges at the head--trunk boundary.
-Without the cephalic furrow, these combined mechanical stresses increase, making the monolayer epithelium unstable, suggesting the underlying mechanism of ectopic folding is buckling morphogenesis.
-Therefore, cephalic furrow might have a mechanical function that counteracts and buffers these mechanical stresses at the head--trunk boundary.

 <!--Early head--trunk invagination prevents ectopic buckling in silico-->

 <!--TODO: See how all of this can fit in

 There are some aspects to explore.